VoronDesign/Voron-0/README.md

 - an issue with the guidler being able to pivot in an undesired direction was addressed by tightening the bolt holes to reduce play

 **Tophat**
-- cam locks for the tophat are too easy to strip out, changed to a simple hex key design
+- cam locks for the tophat were changed to a simple hex key design

 **Z Endstop**
 - z endstop mount was beefed up to improve ridgidity